Purchase Zaleplon (Sonata) tablets online

 Shop 1: MEDS DIRECT SHOP - 30% discount pills for all reorders

 Shop 2: PHARM X SELLER - 10% discount coupon 918cc60b466a42ba

 Indications and usage:

-Sonata (Zaleplon) is indicated for the short-term treatment of insomnia.
+Sonata (Zaleplon) sleeping pills are indicated for the short-term treatment of insomnia.
 Sonata has been shown to decrease the time to sleep onset for up to 30 days in controlled clinical studies.
 It has not been shown to increase total sleep time or decrease the number of awakenings.
 The clinical trials performed in support of efficacy ranged from a single night to 5 weeks in duration.
 The final formal assessments of sleep latency were performed at the end of treatment.

 Dosage and administration:

-The dose of Sonata should be individualized.
+The dose of Sonata or Hyplon should be individualized.
 The recommended dose of Zaleplon pills for most nonelderly adults is 10 mg.
 For certain low weight individuals, 5 mg may be a sufficient dose.
 Although the risk of certain adverse events associated with the use of Sonata appears to be dose dependent, the 20 mg dose has been shown to be adequately tolerated and may be considered for the occasional patient who does not benefit from a trial of a lower dose.
 Doses above 20 mg have not been adequately evaluated and are not recommended.

 Zaleplon (Sonata) should be taken immediately before bedtime or after the patient has gone to bed and has experienced difficulty falling asleep.
 Taking Sonata with or immediately after a heavy, high-fat meal results in slower absorption and would be expected to reduce the effect of Sonata on sleep latency.

 Sonata (Zaleplon) capsules 5 mg: opaque green cap and opaque pale green body with "5 mg" on the cap and "SONATA" on the body.